Skip to content

 Specialized services provide different levels of control and functionality:

 All services are provided through provideNgDiagram(), allowing multiple diagrams on the same page to maintain their own isolated state and behavior.
+Learn more in the Services documentation.

 • Transaction Support: Commands can be grouped into transactions for atomic execution, ensuring data consistency